In the sixth segment of the 7-parts Retirement Series, we use a case study in Singapore to show how retirement goals can be achieved.

 This event was conducted on 5th of May 2016 by Christopher Tan, CEO of Providend.

-So, I’m going to show you two case studies on how people of different net worth with different amount of money can solve beyond CPF LIFE.
+So, I’m going to show you two case studies on how people of different net worth with different amounts of money can solve beyond CPF LIFE.
 Ok?
 Solve beyond the solutions that CPF LIFE gives.

-So, now, the first one is people whom they have more money.
+So, now, the first one is people with more money.
 They’re higher net worth.
 They got more cash.
 They can do more things about it.
 Ok so, I’m going to use the case study of this person called David who is aged 59 years old.
 So, this is David’s retirement income objective.
 He wants to enjoy $10,000 per month for the first five years of his retirement.

 Everybody goes “WOW!” $10,000 per month is quite a bit.
 But then as he ages, he wants to slow down.
 I mean that’s quite right.
 Ok because as we get older, maybe we cannot travel that much you know.
 So, he wants to spend lesser.
 So, we reduce it to $8,000 per month for the next ten years.
 And finally, reducing to $6,000 per month till age 83.
 I mean that’s still quite a lot.

 Ok now, he wants to adjust this money for inflation 3%.
 The amount must last him at least twenty-five years from 59 till age 83.
-At least last twenty-five years.
+At least for the last twenty-five years.
 And at the end of the day when he dies at age 83, he wants to leave behind still $1 Million for his loved ones’, legacy.
 It’s quite huge I know but I did say that this is for people with a bit more money.

 Now, this is David’s assets.
 Yes, cash on $900,000, shares $300,000, managed investments of $400,000 – managed investments is like your unit trust you know all that – total $1.6 Million.
 He has got CPF LIFE that pays out $1,000 per month from age 65.
 He has an investment property.
 So, he collects $2,000 per month, rental.
 Assuming a 2% per year growth.
 And then he, like many people in Singapore, buy endowment insurances which will mature 2016 and 2020.
 Both will mature with a maturity value of $100,000 each.